plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms.md

 ## Collecting your farming rewards

 Farming will bring you WAYA rewards over time.
-You can collect these rewards and use them to get more LP Tokens, stake them in Gaya Pools.
+You can collect these rewards and use them to get more LP Tokens, stake them in Crop Silos.

 ### Returning to your Farm to Harvest

-You can harvest your Farm and Gaya Pool rewards together from the Home page.
+You can harvest your Farm and Crop Silo rewards together from the Home page.
 If you'd like to collect your farming rewards only, follow along.

 To collect your rewards, you’ll need to visit your chosen Farm and collect the WAYA waiting for you.